RPA in real estate: 10 use cases, platforms & best practices

 Cons

-The price is high and not suitable for small automatization projects.
-The pricing policy and service/product offering is rather complex, requiring workshops and explanations.
+The pricing policy and service/product offering are rather complex, requiring workshops and explanations.

 Pricing